-Washington State Ferries is replacing the aging and seismically vulnerable Colman Dock in Seattle in order to maintain its critical role as a regional multimodal transportation hub.
+Washington State Ferries is replacing the aging and seismically vulnerable Colman Dock in Seattle in to maintain its critical role as a regional multimodal transportation hub.

-Key project elements included these new elements: concrete and steel trestle, main terminal building, entry building (with retail space), elevated walkway between the terminal building and the passenger-only ferry and replacing the overhead passenger walkway on the northernmost slip (slip #3).
+Key project elements includes these new elements: concrete and steel trestle, main terminal building, entry building (with retail space), elevated walkway between the terminal building and the passenger-only ferry and replacing the overhead passenger walkway on the northernmost slip (slip #3).
 It also adds a bicycle entry and holding area north of Marion Street plus stairs and elevators to connect the facility to Alaskan Way.
 It also mitigates for additional overwater coverage.

 What to expect

 Work continues on the entry building along Alaskan Way and the elevated pedestrian connector that links it to the terminal building.
 Both of these will open in 2023.
 Ferry operations will be maintained throughout construction, but customers can expect changes to how vehicles, passengers and bicycles load and unload.

 Artist rendering showing the final look of the new terminal.
 New elements include concrete and steel trestle, terminal building, entry building, elevated walkway to the passenger-only ferry, and new overhead passenger walkway on slip #3.